nanocosmos/documentation-net/docs/cloud-frontend-v3/Dashboard_Start_Streaming.md

 :::info
 Additionally, the dashboard offers the `secure` option (if enabled) to generate a playback token.
 During your logged-in session, you have a jwt token that is valid for the whole organisation and lets you watch every stream.
 Alternatively, you can create a new stream JWT token with an expiration date.
 This token can be valid for the entire organization, specific stream groups, or individual stream names.
 You can specify options such as "not before" date, client IP, domain, user ID, or a single tag for added security and control.
 Contact us [here](https://www.nanocosmos.de/contact) to enable the `secure` feature for you!
 :::
-3. **Stream Overvie**w: This section provides a link to the stream's overview page.
+3. **Stream Overview**: This section provides a link to the stream's overview page.
 By clicking on the URL, you can access the complete stream overview, which includes various other relevant details.

 ![Screenshot: Easy Instructions to the live stream](../assets/cloud-frontend/cf-instructions.jpg) *Screenshot: Easy Instructions to the live stream*